zhouyichen30/pc_project/README.md

 - Runs the same core pipeline as the command line version (`python -m irr_calc --shock <value>`)
 - Displays process logs and the generated IRR chart
 - Saves all outputs to the `outputs/` folder
+### App Input
+- choose the rates they want to shock the monthly intrest rate
+### App Output
+- The diagram showing the performance impacted by the shock

 ### How to Run Locally
 1. Activate your virtual environment: